SammyShaw/SammyShaw.github.io/_posts/2025-02-18-GSS-dashboard.md

 Out[5]: (72390, 6691)
 ```

 6,691 is a lot of columns.
-The best way to figure out which columns are of interest is to go to the GSS website.
-They have a variable explorer dashboard, which allows you search variables by topic area, or by module, including their "core" module - measures that are collected at every wave, and many others.
+To identify relevant columns, I used the GSS website's variable explorer dashboard, which allows you search variables by topic area, or by module, including their "core" module - measures that are collected at every wave, and many others.
 The following are selected after extensive digging, researching and iteratively realizing what I am interested in.

 ```python
 trends = df[["YEAR", "SIZE", "XNORCSIZ", "AGE", "SEX", "EDUC", "PRESTG10", "REALINC",